FEU-TECH-Advance-Web-Design-Ramirez/AWD-TEST2-Drapion/readme.md

 ---

 ## Overview
-Empath Mental Health Advocates is a mental health app designed to provide accessible, research-backed tools and resources for stress management and mindfulness.
+Soul Speak Mental Health Advocates is a mental health app designed to provide accessible, research-backed tools and resources for stress management and mindfulness.
 It is tailored for professionals, students, and anyone seeking support for mental well-being.

 The app offers guided meditations, mood journaling, and access to professional resources, all presented in a soothing and empathetic design.

 Guiding Question:
 - What is the project
-  -Empath Mental Health Advocates is a digital platform aimed at supporting mental health through guided meditations, mood tracking, and access to professional resources.
+  -Soul Speak Mental Health Advocates is a digital platform aimed at supporting mental health through guided meditations, mood tracking, and access to professional resources.
 - Whats the purpose
   -To provide an accessible, research-backed tool that promotes mindfulness, reduces stress, and fosters a supportive mental health community.
 - What are key components